mbannert/boar-2018-code/README.md

-# boar-2018-code
+# Building Online Apps with R - the 2018 version of the Course - EXAMPLE CODE.

-Building Online Apps with R - the 2018 version of the Course - EXAMPLE CODE
+The course material, e.g., slides etc. can be found on https://github.com/mbannert/boar-2018

 ## Organization